baracoder/dotnet2nix/README.md

 1. Change into your dotnet project/solution directory
 2. Restore the packages using a lockfile `dotnet restore --use-lock-file`
 3. Run `dotnet2nix` to get a `nugets.json` file.
-4. add `lib/dotnet2nix` builder to your overlay/flake.
+4. add `pkgs/dotnet2nixBuilder` builder to your overlay/flake.
-5. Build your project `nix-build`

 ## Problems